ckosmic/sm64ex-psc/README.md

 sudo bash build_psc.sh
 ```

 After running these commands, navigate to `project_eris/etc/project_eris/SUP/launchers` on your PlayStation Classic's flash drive or through SFTP, and create a folder called `sm64`.
-Copy every file from `build/us_pc` folder into this folder.
+Copy every file from `build/us_pc` into this folder.

 **Make sure you have MXE first before attempting to compile for Windows on Linux and WSL.**